luthebao/luthebao/README.md

 ## I'm a Dream Maker !!

 - 🌱 I’m currently learning everything 🤣
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects, write more blogs
-- ⚡ Fun fact: I love to play piano

-## Rewind 2022
-- I fucked up lol
-- Trying to do better

 ### Languages, Frameworks and Tools: